{{org_field_logo}}

 The purpose of this policy is to ensure that {{org_field_name}} provides adequate and appropriate first aid arrangements, equipment, and training to protect staff, service users, and visitors in case of injury, illness, or medical emergencies.
 This policy sets out how first aid is managed efficiently within our domiciliary care service, ensuring that prompt and effective treatment is available at all times.

-- The Regulation and Inspection of Social Care (Wales) Act 2016 – Mandates that care providers implement robust health and safety procedures.
+- Regulation and Inspection of Social Care (Wales) Act 2016 and the Welsh Ministers’ statutory guidance for regulated services.

 2. Scope